 CiTi provides leadership, guidance and/or assistance to districts with reviews and development of short- or long-range plans and activities in areas related to personnel, finance, facilities utilization or management, and other administrative support functions.
-Service provides district access to, and assistance with use of, Forecast5 Analytics to performance either district-specific or comparative (against state-wide peer) analysis in areas of staffing levels and expenditures; finance comparisons; enrollment projections; student performance and district-wide facilities usage and demographics.
+Service provides district access to, and assistance with use of, Forecast5 Analytics to performance either district-specific or comparative (against state-wide peer) analysis in areas of staffing levels and expenditures; finance comparisons; enrollment projections; student performance and district-wide facilities usage and demographics; Forecast 5 analytics (637.010).